Santiso-Group/despasito/docs/startfitting.rst

         }
     }

 Note that the name of this file doesn't really matter, but we use the standard prefix *input* to denote where these instructions are.
-This file is processed by the :func:`~despasito.input_output.readwrite_input.process_param_fit_inputs` function.
+This file is processed by the :func:`~despasito.input_output.read_input.process_param_fit_inputs` function.

 The order of these items does not matter, but the first three items must be included, plus one of the follow dictionaries discussed below.
 The `beadconfig` and `EOSgroup` are described in our basic thermodynamic calculation tutorial.
 Our new entry, `opt_params` defines this as a parameter fitting job and outlines the basic instructions.